Home White Collar Crimes Embezzlement

 • Removing, concealing, or disposing of someone else’s personal property in your possession is also grounds for an embezzlement charge, and so is accepting said removed, concealed, or disposed-of property.

-• A debtor who sells property secured by a security agreement, who does not report or give the proceeds of the sale to the secured party, is also guilty of embezzlement.
+• A debtor who sells property secured by a security agreement and does not report or give the proceeds of the sale to the secured party is also guilty of embezzlement.

 • Any person with control of "transportation for hire" property (for example, an Amazon delivery driver) who uses it for any purpose "inconsistent" with the safekeeping and trust put in him is guilty of embezzlement, whether the package was opened or not.

 • Any contractor who uses money paid to him for a use or purpose other than that for which he received it is guilty of embezzlement.
-(This does not include paying subcontractor or laborers, or purchasing materials pursuant to the contract.)
+(This does not include paying subcontractors or laborers or purchasing materials pursuant to the contract.)

 What Are the Penalties for Embezzlement?

-• Petty theft is charged as a misdemeanor, and include items taken or property misappropriated of $950 or less in value.
-The penalty is a fine up to $1,000 or up to 6 months in jail or both.
+• Petty theft is charged as a misdemeanor and can include items taken or property misappropriated of $950 or less in value.
+The penalty is a fine of up to $1,000 or up to 6 months in jail or both.

 • Grand theft is a "wobbler" that prosecutors may charge as a misdemeanor or felony, and include items taken or property misappropriated of $950 or more in value.
 The penalty for a felony theft charge is up to 16 months, 2 years, or 3 years in jail or state prison.